PLEASE NOTE: The introduction of some clean air zones (CAZs) are being delayed until the Government overcomes the Covid-19 pandemic.

 - Trafford Borough Council

-The Scottish Government has outlined plans to have four Low Emission Zones (LEZ) in operation by 2020, with the first to be established in Glasgow by the end of 2018.
+The Scottish Government plans to have four Low Emission Zones (LEZ) in operation by 2022, with the first already up and running in Glasgow.

 Alongside Glasgow, LEZs are also expected to be introduced in Edinburgh, Aberdeen and Dundee.

 Glasgow’s LEZ currently targets buses, but will be extended to cover all vehicle types by 2022.

 It will ban non-compliant vehicles from entering the city centre.
 Penalty charges will apply to those that contravene the restrictions.

 Edinburgh are currently working with the Scottish Environmental Protection Agency to test LEZ options, with others in Aberdeen and Dundee due by the end of 2020.